-There are circumstances when it is appropriate for staff in school to use reasonable force to safeguard children.
+There are circumstances when it is appropriate for staff in nursery to use reasonable force to safeguard children.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.

-Further information regarding our approach and expectations can be found in our 'Positive Behaviour and Anti-bullying' policy and is in line with the DfE 'Use of reasonable force in school guidance.
-Further advice can be accessed in Part Two of KCSIE.
+Further information regarding our approach and expectations can be found in our Positive behaviour and anti bullying policy and is in line with the DfE 'Use of reasonable force in school/colleges' guidance.
+Note: Further advice can be accessed in Part Two of KCSIE.

-Students who harm others (child-on-child abuse)
+Children who harm others (child-on-child abuse)

-We believe that all children have the right to be in a safe environment to enable them to optimise their learning and achievement.
+We believe that all children have the right to be taught in a safe environment to enable them to optimise their learning and achievement.
 We expect all children to have respect for themselves and others and work to ensure everyone in our community feels safe, valued, and supported.
 The school promotes the values of honesty, acceptance, inclusion, and fairness within a caring, restorative, and nurturing environment.

-Children at our school have a variety of needs.
-We aim to provide a high level of care and support for all children and encourage appropriate and cooperative behaviour.
+Children at our nursery have a variety of needs, some being very complex.
+We aim to provide a high level of pastoral care and support for all children and encourage appropriate and cooperative behaviour.

-SAFER USE OF THE INTERNET AND DIGITAL TECHNOLOGY (including Early Years provision)
+SAFER USE OF THE INTERNET AND DIGITAL TECHNOLOGY

 Freshfield Nursery School recognises that in a modern learning environment, use of the Internet, multimedia devices and digital imaging facilities are part of everyday requirements.
-However, a child's safety will remain the priority of the school.
+However, a child's safety will remain the priority of the nursery.

-All staff are aware that any items that have capability for use of the Internet or the creation of digital images (including mobile phones) must be used by children/young people under appropriate supervision and in accordance with the school's acceptable use policy.
-If any such item that belongs to a member of staff is brought onto the school site, it is the responsibility of that staff member to ensure that these items contain nothing of an inappropriate nature and that they are used in line with school policy.
+All staff are aware that any items that have capability for use of the Internet or the creation of digital images (including mobile phones) must be used by children under appropriate supervision and in accordance with the nursery's E Safe policy-www.hollywoodpark.stockport.sch.uk/policies.
+If any such item that belongs to a member of staff is brought onto the nursery site, it is the responsibility of that staff member to ensure that these items contain nothing of an inappropriate nature and that they are used in line with be informed immediately and the steps laid out in this guidance and guidance for the sharing of naked images and or When to call the police-guidance for school/colleges and colleges may be applied.